yashshah035/Login-page-of-yoga-app/README.md

 # Login-page-of-yoga-app
-My simple log in page of yoga advisor app in python
+Simple log in page design of yoga advisor app in python